nerfstudio-project/nerfstudio/docs/reference/contributing.md

 # Contributing to nerfstudio workflow

+**We're excited to have you join the NerfStudio family!** :love_letter:

+Below, we document the contribution pipeline and good-to-knows for when you're ready to submit a PR.
+If you have any questions at all, please don't hesitate to reach out to us.
+We'd love to hear from you!

 The project is set up for development in VSCode, we recommend using it if you plan to contribute.

 ## TLDR